What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of psychologists is projected to grow 14 percent from 2018 to 2028, much faster than the average for all occupations.
+Overall employment of psychologists is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.

 Demand for clinical and counseling psychologists will increase as people continue to turn to psychologists for help with their problems.